rust-lang/book/src/ch04-02-variable-bindings-in-detail.md

 The `y` variable is only in scope in the section of the code that's between the nested pair of curly braces, whereas `x` is in scope from the `let` statement that binds it until the final curly brace.
-The scope of bindings will become much more important later as you learn about references in Chapter XX.

 ### Shadowing Earlier Bindings